LudumDare/ludumdare.com/content/resources/questions/is-the-theme-required.md

 +++
-title = "Am I required to use the theme?" weight = 100
+title = "Is the theme required?" weight = 100
 [taxonomies]
 Categories = ["Rules"]